substrate-system/keys/README.md

 ```

 ### sign and verify something
-Takes the content, the signature, and the DID for the public key used to sign.
+`.verify` takes the content, the signature, and the DID for the public key used to sign.
 The DID is exposed as the property `.DID` on a `Keys` instance.

 >
 > [!NOTE]